 Sherlock Holmes is approached by Mrs. Adelaide Savage who is concerned about her husband, Victor.
 He is a successful and rich financier by profession but is a poet at heart.
 He has taken to using opium regularly and has been acting strangely, she believes, as a result.
 Holmes accepts to look into the case and soon spends a weekend at their country estate.
 There he finds that Culverton Smith, Savage's cousin, is also in residence.
 A bookish man, whose only accomplishment is to be known as the principal authority on a very rare tropical poison, Smith's behavior is odd from the outset.
 Savage is clearly a sick man and when he dies, Holmes surprises Watson - who is certain Smith responsible - by seeming somewhat nonchalant about it all.
 When Holmes himself becomes deathly ill, apparently with the same affliction that struck Savage, he summons him to Baker Street to close the case.
-Written by

 Did You Know?

 Mister Savage, sir.
 I didn't know, sir.
 Sir, I didn't know.

 It's all right, Benson.
 Last minute decision.